Parc national des Calanques

 A nature and animal lover

-Former agricultural land
+A former agricultural land

-The estate adjoining the villa bears witness to ancient agricultural practices, with restanques where olive trees, almond trees, vines and orchards were cultivated.
+The estate adjoining the villa bears witness to ancient agricultural practices, with terraces where olive trees, almond trees, vines and orchards were cultivated.
 Following the agricultural decline of the 20th century, these farms were divided up and bought up by non-rural owners such as Spaeny and Simon.

 La Ciotat, a cinema town